digas99/cm-project-wlan2/README.md

 ## 802.11 perfomance

 A network connection may behave differently depending on a number of factors.
 A way of measuring this connection is by looking at the strength of its signal, and the rate of data transferred through such connection, the bandwidth.
-These two properties will be affected by several physical factors, such as the distance between the communicating entities, the obstacles between them and the way the Wi-Fi waves are propelled.
+These two properties will be affected by several physical factors, such as the distance between the communicating entities and the obstacles between them.
+Having this in mind, 4 scenarios will be considered:

+-  Device as close to the router as possible (< 1m)
+-  Device within sight of the router (+/- 5m)
+-  Device on another room, with a wall as an obstacle (+/- 30m)
+-  Device on another end of the house, several walls as obstacles (+/- 60m)
+-  Device on a different floor (+/- 150m)

 ### Approach